hakanai/haqua/README.markdown

 JProgressBar:

 * Text is drawn at the right location vertically.
+  (ProgressBarTextPositionTest)
 * Baseline is correctly returned so that the progress bar will line up with other components in the same row.
   (ProgressBarBaselineTest)
 * Indeterminate progress bars properly animate when UI is installed.
+  (ProgressBarIndeterminateAnimationTest)
 * Circular progress bars properly display as circular when UI is installed.
+  (ProgressBarIndeterminateCircleTest)

 JPopupMenu:

 * Popup menus have the proper rounded corners.
   (PopupMenuRoundedCornersTest)

 JTable: